Sequential Deep Operator Networks (S-DeepONet) for Predicting Full-field Solutions Under Time-dependent Loads: Introduction

 Many nonlinear thermal, mechanical, and multiphysics analyses have time-dependent loads often coupled with highly nonlinear thermo-mechanical properties, including phase transformation and/or materially nonlinear path-dependent constitutive models, such as in plastic deformation.
+Therefore, capturing the time-dependent loading history is vital to accurately solving these kinds of problems.
 Frequently, only the final stress or temperature field solution, obtained through incremental nonlinear finite element analysis, is of interest for analysis, designs, and optimizations.
-Such problems can be particularly computationally challenging and time-consuming for sensitivity analysis, uncertainty quantification, topological optimization, and similar iterative procedures where thousands, or even millions of forward evaluations, are needed to be done by classical nonlinear analysis to achieve statistical convergence.
-Koric et al. \cite{koric2023deep} used DeepONet for full-field stress prediction in plastic deformation with time-dependent loads and variable material properties using classical forward fully connected neural network (FNN) architecture in both branches of DeepONet.
-While the predictions were reasonably accurate in that work, the question was if advanced sequential learning methods, such as recurrent neural networks of the LSTM (Long short-term memory) and GRU (Gated recurrent unit) type, would provide universally and significantly more accurate full-field predictions by encoding random loading histories from various applications in the branch network of DeepONet.
-In this novel work, we have addressed that question.
+Such problems can be particularly computationally challenging and time-consuming for sensitivity analysis, uncertainty quantification, topology optimization, and similar iterative procedures where thousands, or even millions of forward evaluations, are needed to be done by classical nonlinear analysis to achieve statistical convergence.
+Therefore, there is a scientific need for developing accurate data-driven surrogate models for time-dependent nonlinear problems to reduce the number of FE simulations and to generate full-field contours for quantities of interest.
+However, as discussed above, the classical DeepONets, although capable of predicting a full-field contour, lack the capability of causal relationships in input data with its FNN branch network.
+On the other hand, classical recurrent neural networks like GRUs and LSTMs can accurately capture time-dependent signals but are not designed to predict a full-field output with spatial information.
+Therefore, the objective of this work is to combine sequence learning models such as the gated recurrent unit (GRU) and long short-term memory (LSTM) in the branch network of the DeepONet.
+Since temporal loading histories are essentially long time series, it is reasonable to apply recurrent neural network architectures to capture the temporal information embedded in the input history.
+To the best of the authors' knowledge, such a combination of sequence learning models and the DeepONet branch-trunk architecture is a first in the literature and is the most significant and novel scientific contribution of this work.
+We have tested our approach with two example problems: (1) a transient heat conduction problem with phase transformation (solidification) and (2) a path-dependent plasticity problem, both involving significant nonlinearity and representing real-world engineering use cases.
+We used the proposed DeepONets to predict full-field solutions and compared performance with the classical DeepONet formulation.